-MSAIE-IS Standard Option The MSAIE-IS Standard option is 123 units of course work completed in three semesters without a required internship.
-MSAIE-IS STANDARD OPTION: UNIT BREAKDOWN Core Courses 96 units Program Electives 24 units Academic & Professional Development I 3 units MSAIE-IS Applied Option The MSAIE-IS Applied option is 129 units of course work completed in three semesters, including a required 3-unit internship.
-MSAIE-IS APPLIED OPTION: UNIT BREAKDOWN Core Courses 96 units Program Electives 24 units Academic & Professional Development I & 2 6 units Internship 3 units More information regarding the internship requirement can be found in Appendix D. MSAIE-IS Advanced Study Option The MSAIE-IS Advanced Study option is 159 units of course work completed in four semesters without a required internship.
-MSAIE-IS ADVANCED STUDY OPTION: UNIT BREAKDOWN Core Courses 96 units Program Electives 24 units Academic & Professional Development I 3 units Advanced Study (Master's Thesis or 36 units Advanced Study [Master's Thesis or 36 unit Master's Project] The MSAIE-IS Advanced Study option allow you to shape your degree according to your interests and career path by choosing one of the following: - Master's Thesis: Delve deeply into a problem and create a solution for a research-based project, gaining significant knowledge and skills in a particular area. - Master's Project: A development-based project that will allow you to build up knowledge and skills in delivering successful solutions for industry.
+MSAIE-IS Standard Study Option The MSAIE-IS Standard option is 123 units of course work completed in three semesters.
+MSAIE-IS STANDARD STUDY OPTION: UNIT BREAKDOWN Core Courses 96 units Program Electives 24 units Academic & Professional Development I 3 units Information on internships can be found in Appendix D.

+MSAIE-IS Advanced Study Option The MSAIE-IS Advanced study option is 159 units of course work completed in four semesters.
+MSAIE-IS ADVANCED STUDY OPTION: UNIT BREAKDOWN Core Courses 96 units Program Electives 24 units Academic & Professional Development I 3 units Advanced Study 36 units The MSAIE-IS Advanced Study option allow you to shape your degree according to your interests and career path by choosing one of the following: - Master's Thesis: Delve deeply into a problem and create a solution for a research-based project, gaining significant knowledge and skills in a particular area. - Master's Project: A development-based project that will allow you to build up knowledge and skills in delivering successful solutions for industry.
+Area of Concentration: Specialize your skills and gain in-depth knowledge by pursuing a set of courses in a specific area.
 You will declare which option you want to pursue via the Advanced Study Declaration form after your first semester.
-Whether you elect to complete a master's thesis or master's project, you must adhere to the timeline and complete the actions listed in Appendix C. MSAIE-IS Applied Advanced Study Option The MSAIE-IS Applied Advanced option is 165 units of course work completed in four semesters and includes a 3-unit internship.
-MSAIE-IS APPLIED ADVANCED STUDY OPTION: UNIT BREAKDOWN Core Courses 96 units Program Electives 24 units Academic & Professional Development I & 2 6 units Internship 3 units Advanced Study [Master's Thesis or Master's Project] 36 units More information regarding the internship requirement can be found in Appendix D. As with the Advanced Study option, the Applied Advanced Study option allows you to shape your degree according to your interests and career path by choosing one of the following options: a master's thesis or master's project (see MSAIE-IS Advanced Study Option section for more details).
+Whether you elect to complete a master's thesis or master's project, you must adhere to the timeline and complete the actions listed in Appendix C. Information on internships can be found in Appendix D.

 ACCELERATED PROGRAM The INI's Accelerated Master's Program allows highly qualified students at Carnegie Mellon University to earn a master's degree from the INI in one year after completing their undergraduate curriculum at CMU.
 Accelerated INI students add a fifth year to a customized undergraduate curriculum, allowing them to earn their MS in two or three semesters (depending on selected study option).
 Please refer to the program's webpage for the most upto-date curriculum information and application requirements: Accelerated Master's Program Page: